cdapio/coopr/docs/docs/source/overview/architecture.rst

 queued for Provisioners to execute.
 After completing a task, the provisioners report the tasks' status back to the Loom Server.

 Provisioners support a pluggable architecture for integrating different infrastructure providers (e.g. OpenStack, Rackspace, Amazon Web Services, Google App Engine, and Joyent) and automators (e.g. Chef, Puppet, Shell scripts).
-Provisioners are not directly installed on the target host, but rather use SSHD to interact with the remote host, making Loom's architecture simple and secure.
+Provisioners are not directly installed on the target host, but rather use SSHD to interact with the remote host, making Continuuity Loom's architecture simple and secure.
 Since multiple provisioners can work concurrently, this layer of provisioners support execution of thousands of concurrent tasks to render scalability.

 Loom Web UI
 ===========